-Our Bodies, Our Stories is Project 10’s new arts and performance training and mentorship program for QTBIPOC (Queer, Trans, Black, Indigenous, People of Colour) youth aged 16-24 and living in and around Montreal.
-The training is FREE and is aimed at youth with an interest in developing their skills in performance, arts and leadership.
+Our Bodies, Our Stories is Project 10’s creation and performance training and mentorship program for QTBIPOC (Queer & Trans, Black, Indigenous, People of Colour) youth aged 18-25 and living in and around Montreal.
+The training is FREE and is aimed at youth with an interest in developing their skills in writing, performance, self- and community-development and leadership.

-The program will run from mid-November to end-April, with a multi-media art showcase at the end of April.
+The program will run from mid-September 2018 to end of June 2019.
 We seek to bring together a cohort of QTBIPOC youth who will benefit from group and individual training and mentorship.
-The program will empower the participants to develop their exploration of self and community, to cultivate their creative writing and creative processes, to earn training in performance, to build inter-generational community connections and develop their leadership.
+The program will empower the participants to develop their exploration of self and community, to cultivate their creative writing and creative processes, to earn training in performance, to build inter-generational community connections, and to develop their leadership.

 Who is the program for?

-Youth aged 16-24 who self-identify as QTBIPOC (Queer, Trans, Black Indigenous, People of Colour), who have an interest in visual and digital arts, performance (story-telling, theatre, acting, dance, spoken word, slam, drag), and who are interested in developing their creative skills.
+Youth aged 18-25 who self-identify as QTBIPOC (Queer, Trans, Black Indigenous, People of Colour), who have an interest in writing (poetry, theatre, fiction, non-fiction etc.), performance (story-telling, theatre, acting, dance, spoken word, slam, drag), and who are interested in developing their creative and leadership skills.

 What will participants learn in this program?

-– Participants will be offered training in creative writing, script development, acting, story-telling, body-based work, theatre techniques and voice.
+– Participants will be offered training in creative writing, script development, acting, story-telling, performance, body-based work and avoice.

-– Participants will develop material that seeks to engage their lived experiences, their identities, their relationship to the body, space, time, memory and ancestry.
+– Participants will develop creative material that seeks to engage their lived experiences, their identities, their relationship to the body, space, time, memory, ancestry and community.

-– Participants will get to create and share their ideas in a fun and supportive community setting where they will get to learn about the work of other QTBIPOC artists in the city, and make new friends!
+– Participants will create and share their ideas in a fun and supportive community setting where they will learn about the work of other QTBIPOC artists in the city, and make new friends!
 There will be some site visits to shows and venues, and the program will connect the participants to a larger network of Montreal art and performance scenes.

 How is the program structured?

 There will be weekly group workshops as well as individual sessions offered to the participants.
-The workshops will take place on weekday evenings (6-9PM), with some scheduled full-day workshops on Sundays once a month, and regular scheduled site visits to galleries, art studios and shows.
+The weekly workshops will take place either on Tuesday or on Wednesday evenings (6-9PM), with some scheduled full-day workshops on Sundays once a month, and regular scheduled site visits to galleries, art studios and shows.

 How much does it cost?